Feature: #100887 - Prefer CSP hash values over nonce values

 Migration

-The useNonce ViewHelper argument and 'useNonce' asset option key are deprecated and replaced by csp / 'csp'.
+The useNonce ViewHelper argument and 'useNonce' asset option key are deprecated and replaced by csp and 'csp'.
 See Deprecation: #100887 - Deprecation of useNonce argument in f:asset:css and f:asset:script view helpers.

 The signature of Policy::prepare() and Policy::compile() has changed to accept a PolicyBag.
-Code calling these methods directly (they are @internal) must be updated.
+Code calling these methods directly, as they are marked @internal, must be updated.

 Impact

-Sites that configure behavior.useHash: true (and optionally behavior.useNonce: false) in their csp.yaml can use hash-based CSP sources, which allows HTTP responses to be cached by reverse proxies and static-file-cache extensions without sacrificing Content-Security-Policy enforcement.
+Sites that configure behavior.useHash: true, and optionally behavior.useNonce: false, in their csp.yaml can use hash-based CSP sources.
+This allows HTTP responses to be cached by reverse proxies and static file cache extensions without sacrificing Content-Security-Policy enforcement.
 Sites without this configuration continue to use nonce-based CSP.